LS4GAN/uvcgan/README.md

 ./scripts/download_dataset.sh celeba_all
 ```

-If you want to pre-train generators on the `ImageNet` dataset, manual download
+If you want to pre-train generators on the `ImageNet` dataset, a manual
-of the this dataset is required.
+download of this dataset is required.
 More details about the origins of these
 datasets can be found [here](doc/datasets.md).